Accrual Accounting Basics for Nonprofits

 The reason that it is important to use accrual-based accounting in these cases is that accrual accounting gives a more accurate idea of a company or organization’s growth, profitability, and overall financial health at any given time.
 While a bit more labor-intensive, it also offers a better picture.
 Auditors are only able to certify financial statements if they are completed with accrual-based accounting.

 Pro Tip: It is also a best practice to use accounting software to keep track of all of the transactions in accrual accounting.
 In larger organizations, the numbers can become overwhelming.
 This is especially true for those who have a lot of salaries to pay, sales of products and services, and/or large amounts of collected dues and donations.
-Software (like Springly!) can help guide your accountant as well as track enormous numbers of separate income and expense streams.
+Software (like Springly!), and a few good nonprofit accounting resources, can help guide your accountant as well as track enormous numbers of separate income and expense streams.